gravitational/gravity/docs/5.x/installation.md

 Flag      | Description
 ----------|-------------
 `--token` | Secure token which prevents rogue nodes from joining the cluster during installation.
 Carefully pick a hard-to-guess value.
 `--advertise-addr` | IP address this node should be visible as.
-This setting is needed to correctly configure Telekube on every node.
+This setting is needed to correctly configure Gravity on every node.
 `--role` | _(Optional)_ Application role of the node.
 `--cluster` | _(Optional)_ Name of the cluster.
 Auto-generated if not set.
 `--cloud-provider` | _(Optional)_ Enable cloud provider integration: `generic` (no cloud provider integration), `aws` or `gce`.
 Autodetected if not set.